Christmas in Georgia – They Wait for 7th January to Arrive

 The traditional Georgian tree known as Chichilaki is also an essential part of Christmas celebrations.

-For most Georgians, the Chichilaki tree is generally considered to be a sign of belief and hope for a better future.
+For most Georgians, the Chichilaki tree is considered to be a sign of belief and hope for a better future.

 Therefore, they shave the tree and carry it during the procession.